 The first concerned a dwelling proposed for a property in the RCZ in North Warrandyte, involving a football field-sized clearing on ridgeline.
 Council officers recommended that the application be rejected.
 This was not to the liking of Council, so they ‘called it in’ and reversed the decision, in favour of the developer.
 Following objections and community-driven legal processes at VCAT and the Supreme Court the development was thwarted, effectively validating the officers’ recommendation.

 Four years later, none of the staff responsible for the correct, Pigeon Bank Road recommendation remain.
 Along comes an application for a 150 seat restaurant in the green wedge at Yarrambat.
-The Council had so changed the planning department that it saw its function to be the approval of this development proposal, not the professional implementation of the planning scheme.
+The Council had so changed the planning department that it saw its function to be the approval of development proposals, not the professional implementation of the planning scheme.

 Eight months after the election we are still at the beginning of the road.